Skip to nav Skip to content

 Why Children Don’t Speak Up

-Many children who experience abuse do not disclose their experiences immediately — some never tell at all.
-Fear, threats from the abuser, feelings of guilt, and a lack of understanding about what constitutes abuse can prevent children from coming forward.
+Many children who experience abuse do not disclose, delay disclosure, or never tell at all due to fear, confusion, and loyalty to their abuser.
+Sometimes, feelings of fear and guilt, and a lack of understanding about what constitutes abuse can prevent children from coming forward.
 In many cases, abusers use manipulation and grooming tactics to make their victims feel special or loved, further complicating a child’s ability to recognize the abuse as wrong.

 As caregivers and trusted adults, creating an environment where children feel safe, heard, and believed is crucial.
-If a child confides in you about abuse, your first response should be one of support and reassurance — not investigation.
-Trained professionals are equipped to handle these delicate situations and ensure the child’s safety.
+If a child confides in you about abuse, your first response should be one of support and reassurance, not investigation.
+Trained professionals are equipped to handle these delicate situations and ensure a child’s safety.

 How to Talk to Your Child About Safety